In conversation with our young researchers: Arianna Rossi

 How pervasive are manipulative designs in online services?
 What harms do they cause?
 How might we recognize and fight them?

-Arianna Rossi is a Research Associate working on online manipulation at the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg.
+Arianna Rossi is a Research Scientist working on online manipulation at the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg.
 Her research projects stand at the intersection between design, computer science, law, and linguistics.